stanford-rc/globus.stanford.edu/README.md

 ## Step 3: Get the dependencies

 In your Terminal, `cd` to the root of the repositry.
+Then, run `bundle config set --local path 'vendor/bundle'`.
+That will set the local path where Ruby dependencies will be installed.

+NOTE: If you are using MacPorts, the command is `bundle3.1 install`.
+You should use `bundle3.1` anytime you see `bundle`.

-Then, run `bundle install --path vendor/bundler`.
+Then, run `bundle install`.
 This will download and install all of the necessary Ruby software.

-NOTE: If you are using MacPorts, the command is `bundle-2.5 install --path vendor/bundle`.
+NOTE: If you are updating a local copy that already had dependencies installed, you can run `bundle update` instead of `bundle install`.

 The software it downloads will be installed to the local Git directory, in a way that will not interact with the rest of the software on your computer.

-_You will only need to do this once._

 ## Step 4: Run Jekyll

 In your Terminal, `cd` to the root of the repository.
 Then, run `bundle exec jekyll serve`.
 This will run Jekyll, which will build the site.

-NOTE: If you are using MacPorts, the command is `bundle-2.5 exec jekyll serve`.
+NOTE: If you are using MacPorts, the command is `bundle3.1 exec jekyll serve`.

 Once the static HTML has been built, Jekyll will start a local web server.
 Launch your web browser, and go to the URL provided by Jekyll.
 There's the